-We have rounded up 22 things to do in Northumberland in 2022, so you can scroll through our ideas, add them to your bucket list, and book your next trip for a year filled with endless experiences in Northumberland.
+We have rounded up 23 things to do in Northumberland in 2023, so you can scroll through some of the best things to do in Northumberland, add them to your bucket list, and book your next trip for a year filled with endless experiences.
+From christmas celebrations, magic castles, easter fun and coastal walks filled with wildlife spotting, there is something for everyone to enjoy in Northumberland.

 Make sure you tag us in your Northumberland adventures at @visitnland/ @visitnorthumberland and use the hashtag #endlessexperiences.